 Annually housing properties are assessed for impairment indicators.
-Where indicators are identified an assessment for impairment is undertaken comparing the asset's carrying amount to its recoverable amount.
-Where the carrying amount of an asset is deemed to exceed its recoverable amount, the asset is written down to its recoverable amount, this is likely to be the value in use of the asset based on its service potential.
-The resulting impairment loss is recognised as expenditure in income and expenditure.
-Where an asset is currently deemed not to be providing service potential to the association, its recoverable amount is its fair value less costs to sell.
+Where indicators are identified an assessment for impairment is undertaken comparing the scheme's carrying amount to its recoverable amount.
+Where the carrying amount of a scheme is deemed to exceed its recoverable amount, the scheme is written down to its recoverable amount.
+The resulting impairment loss is recognised as operating expenditure.
+Where a scheme is currently deemed not to be providing service potential to the association, its recoverable amount is its fair value less costs to sell.